bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What problem does the context API help solve?
+1. What problem does the context API help solve? it resolves 'prop drilling' and relieves some of the cumbersomeness of a typical Redux. app.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  Store - where all the reducers and middleware are stored.  actions - what nneds to be done to the application based on user response/input.  reducers - takes and action and a state and reduces it to a new state.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is state that is needed through the whole application.
+Component state is state that is typically only important or needed in that component.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Redux-thunk recognizes certain types of functions as returning certain types of functions.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  Neither on to be honest!
+But if I had to chose it would be redux as it seems to leave moer of a 'paper trail'.
+Context API seems to have too much 'magic' behind it!

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.